Sonia-96/MyStudyNotes/Java&Web/Web.md

 4. General rules for threads:

    - threads don't share data
-   - all the sahred data is read-only
+   - all the shared data is read-only

 ## Threads in Java